+There are two magic words which are never used enough: please and thank you.
 When my grandson was four years old, he was often at my house.
 He was sometimes challenged by the words please and thank you.
 I remember that one day he declared, “Grandma, I need some chocolate milk” I replied, “I didn’t hear the magic word that goes with that,” he reluctantly and begrudgingly added, “please.”

 “You know, Jack,” I said, knowing the answer before I asked, “I’m sure your mom expects you to say please at her house, doesn’t she?”
 After a big sigh, he declared, “She wants to hear it all the time and it gives me a headache.”
-The wisdom of a four year old!
+The wisdom of a four-year-old!